ibm-cloud-docs/dl/order-connect.md

 ## Planning considerations
 {: #before-you-begin-connect}

-Make sure that you review the following considerations before ordering Direct Link Connect:
+Make sure to review the following information before ordering Direct Link Connect:

 * {{site.data.keyword.cloud_notm}} highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
 For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.